SAP/luigi/container/README.md

 npm install @luigi-project/container
 ```

-2. Import bundle.js, which can be found in node_modules/@luigi-project/container, into your project:
+2. Import it into your project:

 ```
 import './bundle.js';